search

 Mapping spreadsheet columns to Shopify data

-Not all Shopify data is shown in every worksheet all the time.
-To make a column show a particular field you need (e.g., the product’s description) you need to map a column to the field.
-To do so right-click on the column header and select Shopify Sync Settings.
+Not all Shopify data is displayed in every worksheet at all times.
+To make a column show a particular field (e.g., the product’s description), you need to map a column to the field.

-In the window that opens, you have a choice whether to map a Core Field, a Metafield, a Mixtable Analytics field, and other options that will change depending on which Shopify data is stored in the worksheet.
+In the window that opens, you have a choice whether to map a Standard Data Field, a Metafield, a Mixtable Analytics field, and other options that will change depending on which Shopify data is stored in the worksheet.

 Once you’ve selected the field you want to map to the column click on Save and you’ll see any existing Shopify data start to populate in the column.